keithjlee/kjlMakie/README.md

 The two available themes are `kjl_light` and `kjl_dark`.

-3D plots are set up without spines, axes, or labels.
-When required, use `labelize!(axis)` to toggle them on/off.

 Background colours are all set to transparent to allow for placement in non-white/non-black scenarios. `GLMakie` requires a non-transparent background colour for the figure to render properly.
 Make sure to use `Figure(backgroundcolor = :color)` if working in `GLMakie`.